 Ideally, these painful feelings and memories can be acknowledged, processed, and verbalized which over time will result in a decrease in frequency and a lessening in intensity.
 There are three ways to process feelings and memories,

 simply acknowledge and express them perhaps through crying journaling or

 Stuffing or swallowing feelings results in stomach and digestive problems, and lack of appetite, in addition to depression.
 Think of your stomach as a balloon, every time you think about it or talk about your feelings and memories, you are letting air out of the balloon.
-It takes anywhere from 2-4 years to process through a loss.
-If it is a loss of spouse, for every 5 years married, it can take 1 year to process your feelings and memories.
-In order to manage the effects of the feelings and memories of grief, trauma or loss, you want to alternatively increase your coping skills especially after you have processed feelings or memories.
-See coping skills blog for details.
+It takes anywhere from 2-4 years to process a loss.
+If it is the loss of a spouse, for every five years married, it can take one year to process your feelings and memories.
+To manage the effects of the feelings and memories of grief, trauma, or loss, you want to alternatively increase your coping skills especially after you have processed feelings or memories.
+See the coping skills blog for details.

 Cognitive or Mental Cause of Depression

 Depression can be the result of learned, negative thinking.
 The "one-eyed" view is a negative view of ourselves, our day, our future, and of our world which leads to depression and low self-esteem.
 Generally, it is learned when we are growing up in our families.
 Because it is learned, it can be changed.
 The negative view is a narrow view that leaves out the positive.

 Changing your negative view to include the positive one

 Take a moment several times a day to notice something to be grateful for in your life and the world.
 Use the driving time, waiting in line at the grocery, any time when you can catch a moment, and time at the end of the day.
 Do it out loud with your children in the car and have them do it, do it at the dinner table, and always do it at the end of the day and before you go to sleep.
 You will incorporate this practice into your daily routine always from now on.
 You will become more adept at noticing things throughout your day as your mind makes this a new habit.